-Yes, of course your period starts the exact moment you step off the plane at your tropical beach holiday destination.
-Bad timing, but no reason to spend the entire holiday in your hotel room as you can definitely swim when you’re on your period.
-Here’s what to do when you don’t want the entire beach to know you’re menstruating.
+Yes, of course your period starts the exact moment you start your holiday.
+Bad timing, but no reason to spend the entire holiday in your hotel room or hostel as you can definitely swim when you’re on your period or enjoy the beach in any other way.
+Here’s what to do.

 1 Insert a tampon/sponge tampon/menstrual cup (or use special swimwear)

 A sanitary towel usually isn’t such a good idea; it soaks up loads of water and the adhesive strip won’t stay sticky for long.
 If you do want to use sanitary pads in the water, put them inside a special bikini bottom or bathing suit.
 This swimwear has an absorbent lining and a special place to secure your pad.
 The crotch area compartment encloses your sanitary towel, so when you jump in the sea it won’t end up hanging half outside your pants, or worse, floating next to you.

 Tampons and sponge tampons absorb fluid; apart from blood, they also soak up the water you’re swimming in.
 After taking a dip, change your tampon for a fresh one.
 Same goes for the sanitary towels in the special bikini bottoms: take to the water wearing a clean pad and change it directly after swimming for a dry one.

 Although you don’t have to empty your menstrual cup directly after swimming, there’s a small chance that moving around in the water will disturb the vacuum created by the cup, which could cause leaking.
 Check afterwards to be sure.

 3 Take back up supplies